• TUE WED THU 10-1 & 2-7 ● FR1 10-6 ● *SAT 10-1 (*CLOSED JUL & AUG)

 Section 2.
 A special meeting may be held at the request of any Board member with the concurrence of the President.
 Members should be given at least twenty-four (24) hours notice prior to any special meetings.

 Section 1.
-Quorum: The Board must have four (4) members, or a majority, present to carry out formal business.
+Quorum: The Board must have four (4) members present to carry out formal business including resolutions, operating and non-operating expenditures.

 Adopted on August 8, 2002